Diabetes Centre

 Endocrinologists or specialist endocrinology doctors in training: Medical specialists who assess, treat and help you manage your diabetes.

 Podiatrist: A health professional who treats and manages foot problems caused by having diabetes.
-The podiatrist at our centre can only see people with diabetes who have complex foot conditions.
+The podiatrists at our centre see people in the Diabetes High Risk Foot Service who have diabetes and complex foot conditions.
 You will need a referral from your medical specialist or family doctor.

 Dietitian: A health professional who provides you with food (nutritional) advice and prescribes a diet to help you to self-manage your diabetes, and provides information about diabetes for you and your family or carer.